 Stage 1 This stage immerses you into the evolving science of Talent Management and helps you build a common vocabulary and knowledge foundation, setting the stage for more experiential learning during the Wharton Online and the residential MasterClass.
 The texts included in the TMI-Wharton study kit are Talent Management – The TMI Handbook for Practitioners , Talent & the Future of Work and #Talentastic!.
 These cover six important themes related to the framework and principles of Talent Management.

 Reading these books is essential for participants to help build the necessary conceptual understanding of Talent Management as a science and comprehend the interdisciplinary nuances embedded in the discipline.
-Even the busiest professional can fit this stage into their schedule, requiring only six to eight hours per week of reading.
+Even the busiest professional can fit this stage into their schedule, requiring only 10 hours per week of reading.
 This stage concludes with the TMI-Wharton Stage-2 Exam which is conducted during the MasterClass at Wharton.
 Participants are encouraged to proceed with the Stage 1 and Stage 2 learning themes simultaneously.
 Details of the stages are available in the stage-wise program guides shared with participants on their TMI-Wharton dashboard.

 The following six learning themes are covered during this stage: